andrew/ultimate-awesome/README.md

 - [awesome-alephium](https://github.com/alephium/awesome-alephium) - Awesome contributions from the community.
 - [awesome-hackbright](https://github.com/atrnh/awesome-hackbright) - 👩🏼‍💻 A list of libraries, resources, tools, and more, curated by Hackbright Academy engineers.
 - [awesome-ASI](https://github.com/awesome-spectral-indices/awesome-ASI) - A curated list of Awesome Spectral Indices (ASI) resources.
+- [fucking-Awesome-Design-Tools](https://github.com/Correia-jpv/fucking-Awesome-Design-Tools) - The best design tools and plugins for everything.
+With repository stars⭐ and forks🍴.
 - [awesome-stable-diffusion-webui](https://github.com/Curated-Awesome-Lists/awesome-stable-diffusion-webui) - A  curated list of awesome resources related to Stable Diffusion WebUI, a browser interface based on Gradio library for Stable Diffusion.
 - [awesome-semantic-segmentation](https://github.com/damminhtien/awesome-semantic-segmentation) - Awesome-semantic-segmentation - list of awesome things around semantic segmentation :tada: .
 - [magento2-handy-snippets](https://github.com/dev-jq/magento2-handy-snippets) - Magento 2 – useful Code Snippets for Front-end Developer.
 - [Awesome-DFKI](https://github.com/DFKI/Awesome-DFKI) - A curated list of awesome DFKI GitLabs, Groups and Projects.
 - [awesome-hive](https://github.com/ecency/awesome-hive) - Awesome hive blockchain services, libraries, applications and resources.
 - [awesome-mcp-servers](https://github.com/ever-works/awesome-mcp-servers) - A curated list of the best MCP Servers, featuring top solutions, libraries, tools, and more. -
-- [awesome-f5](https://github.com/f5devcentral/awesome-f5) - :sparkles: An awesome list of tools that will help you with your F5 products :sparkles:.
 - [MY-COMPUTER-SCIENCE-CURRICULUM](https://github.com/farhankarim/MY-COMPUTER-SCIENCE-CURRICULUM) - This repository consists of free online courses you can take which are equivalent to a bachelors degree in Karachi.
 - [awesome-deep-learning](https://github.com/HI-AGI/awesome-deep-learning) - 深度学习资料.
 - [awesome-flutter-map](https://github.com/josxha/awesome-flutter-map) - A list of plugins and other packages that are within the flutter_map ecosystem.